cosmo0920/PowerShell-for-Mroonga-building/README.md

 ## Building prior Mroonga releases

-If you are interested in building prior Mroonga releases, please check out prior releases' git tags as follows:
+If you are interested in building prior Mroonga releases, please checkout prior releases' git tags as follows:

 ```powershell